-The Board agrees with the employer's contentions.
-The claimant did have reasonable assurance of working in the same, or similar, capacity in the second of two academic semesters.
-The employer correctly notes that the concept of reasonable assurance does not require a guarantee of employment.
+The claimant had reasonable assurance of working in the same, or similar, capacity in the second of two academic semesters.
+The concept of reasonable assurance does not require a guarantee of employment.
 It requires that the parties' understanding be that the employment relationship will resume on essentially the same basis as before, after the end of a regular break between academic terms.
-Here, the claimant's return was contingent on sufficient enrollment.
-That would nearly always be true of nearly every instructional position in nearly every educational institution.
-The concept is more apparent in the claimant's position with a community college, it would be equally true in any other school which experienced a sudden or unexpected decline in enrollment.
-Under those conditions, an educator previously intending to return would find no class to which she could return despite the employer's reasonable assurance or best intentions.
+Here, the claimant's return was due to occur with the start of the 2014-2015 school year.